UCLComputerScience/COMP0016_Team34.github.io/Documents/AzureChange.md

 \<sub\> is the subscription id found in the azure portal

-This will direct you to a login page - log in with your azure credentials
 ```BASH
 az webapp up --resource-group <resource-group> --location <location> --name <app-name>
 ```